 On a grand societal scale, anti-vaxxers pose a tremendous public health risk, using fear-mongering tactics to perpetuate misinformation amid the lingering Covid-19 pandemic, jeopardizing efforts to get the health crises under control and, in some parts of the country, overwhelming hospitals.

 But, on a personal level, the refusal of others to get vaccinated — and deeming it a part of their social identity, one that’s not likely to be altered by traditional health messaging — can induce anger, frustration and anxiety among those who have been judiciously following public health guidelines for the better part of a year and a half.
 Children who are not yet eligible for the vaccine remain susceptible.
-Large-scale social gatherings and a myriad of businesses are stuck in a purgatory of sorts as the Delta variant spreads.
-And, hospitals crushed with Covid cases have to ration care.
+Large-scale social gatherings and a myriad of businesses have been stuck in purgatory for a year and a half.
+And, hospitals that were crushed with Covid cases at the height of the surges have had to ration care.

 So how can you channel your ire so it doesn’t harden into resentment and cause continued emotional distress?

 “Understand you can’t control others, however, you can learn to cope with the frustration the interactions bring up,” says Sue English, MSW, LCSW, CADC, a therapist in Naperville.
 Grounding techniques like four-square breathing, redirection of thoughts or meditative practices can help regain a sense of emotional control, she says.